bfrolikov/hackathons/README.md

 An Arduino based system that automatically waters plants based on the soil moisture level.
 It uses a capacitive moisture sensor and a diaphragm pump.
 More details in the [YouTube video](https://youtu.be/GPbA5ufYR2Q) and in the [repository](https://github.com/bfrolikov/automatic-watering).
 Attiny-85 based [version 2](https://easyeda.com/editor#id=|8ab5f8ef05ec47ddb18944865dc3412f|2cdea431182140679714265d43e7cc74) hopefully coming soon.
 ### CO<sub>2</sub>-detector
 An experiment in using a CO<sub>2</sub> level detection [library](https://github.com/GeorgK/MQ135) for the MQ135 gas detection module.
+## Other
+### Robocup Junior Asia-Pacific 2017
+Around the 9<sup>th</sup> year of school I used to be interested in robotics and got a chance to participate in a 2017 international robotics competition called Robocup Junior, which was held in Bangkok, Thailand.
+Our team had a music playing robot.
+[Certificate link](https://drive.google.com/file/d/12XqY4EitE4ZOapDFky_Ec3vO3favfuaQ/view?usp=sharing)